highchair/artinruins-com/_property/230-waterman-st-pvd.md

 ### Current Events

-During the November 15th <span class="abbr">CPC</span> meeting, the demolition of this 1892 home was approved unanimously.
-There are no protections for the home, as it does not sit inside an existing historic district.
-In response to <span class="abbr">PPS</span>’ comments, the developer stated that “incorporation of the existing building would be impossible” but we feel that this is more a lack of willingness and imagination rather than an architectural impossibility.
+Two years later, the building is still standing and McBride’s Pub is expanding.
+They must have reached some sort of agreement that preserves their addition to the funeral home building, should the rest of the building be razed.

-Two years later, the building is still standing and McBride’s is in business.
 We have not heard any chatter about what has stalled this development, but we are glad the building was not razed in preparation for a new building that has yet to materialize.

 ### History